up2194063/SETAP-Owen-and-Billy/docs/usage.rst

 task section of a group and edit or delete a group.
 After you have created, edited or deleted a group, you will be returned to the group page to see the other groups you are in.

 .. note::
-    Only the creator of the group has the ability to edit the details of the group
+    Only the creator of the group has the ability to edit and delete the group

 .. image:: images/group_page.png
     :alt: Group page of the web application showing the groups the user is in as well as 'Edit' and 'Open' buttons